Deqa2020/port-scanner/README.md

 ⚠️ Disclaimer
 This tool is intended for educational purposes only.
-Do not use it to scan networks or devices you do not own or have permission to scan.
+Do not use it to scan networks or devices that you do not own or do not have permission to scan.

+✅ Always scan your own computer or network.

+💡 To find your IP address on Windows, open Command Prompt and type:

+ipconfig

+Use the IP shown under IPv4 Address to scan your own machine.

+For example: I used this tool to scan my HP laptop on my home network.

+🔐 Unauthorized scanning can be illegal and may violate terms of service.
+Use responsibly.